pdeljanov/Symphonia/README.md

 ## Contributing

 Sonata is an open-source project and contributions are very welcome!
-If you would like to make a large contribution, please raise an issue ahead of time to make sure your efforts fit into the project goals, and that there's duplication of effort.
+If you would like to make a large contribution, please raise an issue ahead of time to make sure your efforts fit into the project goals, and that there's no duplication of effort.
+Please be aware that all contributions must also be licensed under the MPL v2.0 license to be accepted.

 All contributors will be credited within the CONTRIBUTORS file.